 - If the person or people involved still continue, block their account and delete the offending content.
 Be sure to make a statement to the general community explaining the situation and your decision.

 At Open Social, it's important for us to help our customers manage their online communities.
 That's why we offer templates for community guidelines, FAQ's, support and more.
 Their users will not only need guidance for interaction but also how to navigate through the new platform.
-And who knows our product better than us? :) Take a look at our help center!
+And who knows our product better than us? :) Take a look at our Modernisation Guidelines in our Community Talks center!

 What are your experiences with community guidelines and moderation?
 Are there any rules that are absolutely essential to a healthy community?
 Let us know in the comments!